kucukmelih/kucukmelih/README.md

 - **[Personal Website](https://github.com/kucukmelih/PersonalWebsite)**: My personal website showcasing my projects, skills, and contact information.
 (Currently Working On)
 - **[Tetris](https://github.com/kucukmelih/Java_Projects)**: Using Java, different types of Tetris Game.
 - **[Movie Review and Recommendation System](https://github.com/kucukmelih/MovieReviewAndRecommendationProject)**: A collaborative filtering-based recommendation system with user reviews and a GUI built using Python and Tkinter.
-- **[AI-Powered Joke Generator Website](#)**: A fine-tuned AI model trained on Turkish jokes that generates humorous content.
-Includes a web-based interface for users to interact with the model. *(GitHub link coming soon)*
+- **[AI-Powered Joke Generator Website](https://github.com/Maltepe-University-SWEng/term-project-team-8)**: A fine-tuned AI model trained on Turkish jokes that generates humorous content.
+Includes a web-based interface for users to interact with the model.
-- **[LGS Tracker App](https://github.com/kucukmelih/LGS_TrackerApp)**: A desktop application built with C# Windows Forms to help students and admins track mock exam results, visualize performance with graphs, and export detailed reports in PDF format. *(GitHub link coming soon)*
+- **[AI-Powered Joke Generator Website](https://github.com/Maltepe-University-SWEng/term-project-team-8)**: A group project featuring a fine-tuned AI model trained on Turkish jokes to generate humorous content.
+I served as the **Scrum Master**, managed **data preprocessing**, developed the **AI model**, implemented the **backend**, contributed to the **frontend interface**, and was responsible for the **final report and presentation**.
+The project includes a web-based UI that interacts with the model and displays AI-generated jokes in real time.

 ## My Notes (I will be uploading it soon.)
 - **[Data Structures and Algorithms](https://github.com/kucukmelih/DataStructuresAndAlgorithms)**: Notes and problem solutions on data structures and algorithms.